Facts about Jamaica

 - Jamaica's official language is English, although most conversation is carried out in a mixture of English and Jamaican patois.

 Many Jamaicans either add H's to their words, or drop them off.
-Head may be pronounced "ed", and
+Head may be pronounced "ed", and egg as "hegg".

 Facts about Jamaica: Public Holidays